edgedb/edgedb/doc/ref/edgeql/fundamentals.rst

 Paths
 +++++

-Consider a path (allowing repeating nodes and edges) through the data graph.
+Consider a path through the data graph.
 The path effectively represents a mapping of the starting node onto the target node.
 An EdgeQL *path expression* represents a set of such paths.
 For example, ``Issue.owner`` is a path expression that represents a set of paths that start at all of the ``Issue`` nodes and follow the edges from the ``owner`` set.
-Path expressions typically start with a *concept* (e.g. ``Issue``) defining a set of starting nodes.
-Then a ``.``-separated sequence of links that are legally reachable according to the schema determines the sequence of edges that must be followed (e.g. ``Issue.owner`` and ``Issue.owner.email`` are legal path expressions, but ``Issue.email`` is not).
+Path expressions typically start with a *concept* (e.g.
+``Issue``) defining a set of starting nodes.
+Then a ``.``-separated sequence of links that are legally reachable according to the schema determines the sequence of edges that must be followed (e.g.
+``Issue.owner`` and ``Issue.owner.email`` are legal path expressions, but ``Issue.email`` is not).
 Path expressions themselves represent a valid set of nodes (the end-nodes of all the paths in the data graph).
 So Path expressions evaluate to the collection of values contained in the set of target nodes.
 Note that every path is the set denoted by the path expression **must** include every edge specified by the links, no partial paths are allowed.

 In EdgeQL we use path expressions to represent the set of target nodes (we also treat ``Issue`` as a trivial 0-edge path where the target set